UCL-ARC/mkdocs-dsh-docs/docs/3-DSH_Cluster.md

 ### Requesting software installs

-If you wish, you can also request that specific software be installed onto a DSH HPC machine by contacting us, either by email at <rc-support@ucl.ac.uk> or by raising a ticket with our support team - [Data Safe Haven - General DSH Enquiry](https://myservices.ucl.ac.uk/self-service/requests/new/provide_description?from=wizard&requested_for_id=187535&requestor_id=187535&service_id=1473&service_instance_id=3892&subject=Data+Safe+Haven+-+General+DSH+Enquiry%3A&template_id=3222).
-Please indicate that it is a new software request for the DSH HPC, specify whether it is for the DSH HPC Cluster or a Customer Specialist Server, and provide details about the specific software and version that you require.
+If you wish, you can also request that specific software be installed onto a DSH Research Compute machine by contacting us, either by email at <rc-support@ucl.ac.uk> or by raising a ticket with our support team - [Data Safe Haven - General DSH Enquiry](https://myservices.ucl.ac.uk/self-service/requests/new/provide_description?from=wizard&requested_for_id=187535&requestor_id=187535&service_id=1473&service_instance_id=3892&subject=Data+Safe+Haven+-+General+DSH+Enquiry%3A&template_id=3222).
+Please indicate that it is a new software request for DSH Research Compute, preferably specify whether it is for the DSH HPC Cluster or a Customer Specialist Server, and provide details about the specific software and version that you require.

 As the DSH is a secure environment, all software that is not already available in **Artifactory** will be subject to a rigorous security, validation, and vulnerability assessment process before being installed.
 This might take several days, and in some complex cases it can extend to weeks.
 If the risk is deemed to be too significant, we reserve the right to refuse installation of the requested software for security reasons.

 ### Jupyter Hub and RStudio

-Some DSH HPC machines, including the DSH HPC Cluster, provide a browser-based interactive graphical user interface (Web GUI) for the **Jupyter Hub** and **RStudio** applications.
+Some DSH Research Compute machines, including the DSH HPC Cluster, provide a browser-based interactive graphical user interface (Web GUI) for the **Jupyter Hub** and **RStudio** applications.
 To access these services for the DSH HPC Cluster, launch a web browser from inside the DSH (e.g. DSH Desktop) and visit the following URL: <https://cluster.idhs.ucl.ac.uk/>

 If a Customer Specialist Server has been equipped with Jupyter Hub and/or Rstudio, you can typically access the web GUI using a URL similar to the following: `https://<DSH_system_name>.idhs.ucl.ac.uk/`